SpyC0der77/open-genmoji/README.md

 You are now able to pick which LoRA you want to install.
 Each LoRA has a brief description, and the model it works with.
 For example, let's choose the `flux-dev` LoRA.

 Give it a few seconds, and check that `lora/flux-dev.safetensors` is installed.
 It should be a 209MB file.
 You're all good to go!
-Choose the LoRA you want for whatever you're doing.
+If you wish to change up the results, choose the LoRA you want for whatever you're doing.

 ## Quickstart